UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 ```

 ## Survey design
 If you are using your drone for a specific purpose, such as collecting a virtual outcrop model, having a flight plan for your UAV is important to achieve your goal.
-This will help you control various factors, ensure that it is legally and safely feasible (see [SESSION 1 - UAV flight regulations](https://unisvalbard.github.io/Geo-UAV/content/lessons/regulations/regulations.html) and [SESSION 2  - UAV pre-flight check list](https://unisvalbard.github.io/Geo-UAV/content/lessons/check_list/preflight_checklist.html)), safeguard your equipment, and achieve your mission objective.
+This will help you control various factors, ensure that it is legally and safely feasible (revise [SESSION 1 - UAV flight regulations](https://unisvalbard.github.io/Geo-UAV/content/lessons/regulations/regulations.html) and [SESSION 2  - UAV pre-flight check list](https://unisvalbard.github.io/Geo-UAV/content/lessons/check_list/preflight_checklist.html)), safeguard your equipment, and achieve your mission objective.

 The next step is to design the survey, which can be done either in the field or in the lab.
 It's best to consult with your visual observer beforehand to agree on the flight plan.
 The size of the area covered and the expected resolution of the virtual outcrop will depend on the data being collected.